jbdo99/QuizzAPI/README.md

 # QuizzAPI
 A simple quizz api for Python 3
-I will change thos tomorow
+I will change this tomorow